Policy: Academic Honesty

 2) Cases Involving First Offenses for Undergraduate Students Prior to Senior Year

 First offenses for undergraduates prior to senior year will incur the penalty of an “F” grade in the course (with an exception for first year students described above in Section II.A.1.).
 Subsequent offenses, or any offense in the senior year will incur suspension (prior to senior year) or expulsion (senior status, or third offense at any grade level).

 The process described in this section applies to first offenses prior to senior year where the penalty is an “F” grade in the course.

 The student may reply in writing with an explanation of the cheating.
-Within seven calendar days of the date of the notification letter, the student may also request a face-to-face meeting with the faculty member and director to discuss the charge.
+Within seven calendar days of the date of the notification letter, the student may also request a face-to-face meeting with the faculty member and dean to discuss the charge.

-Upon the request of the student for a meeting, the director will schedule the meeting at a time when the faculty member is able to attend.
-The director, student and faculty member will discuss the charge and the evidence.
+Upon the request of the student for a meeting, the dean will schedule the meeting at a time when the faculty member is able to attend.
+The dean, student and faculty member will discuss the charge and the evidence.
 The student may present her side of the story.
 This meeting is not a legal proceeding and while the student may have one other person with her for support, that person is not part of the meeting discussion.
 Trinity faculty and staff may not serve as the support person, and may not attend the meeting unless directly involved in the case.

 3) Cases involving Suspension or Expulsion

 An undergraduate student who commits a second honor offense will incur suspension; a third honor offense by an undergraduate before senior year will incur expulsion.
 A senior or graduate student will incur expulsion for any honor offense.